platformio/platformio-docs/projectconf/section_platformio.rst

 :ref:`projectconf_pio_env_default` allows to define environments which should be processed by default.

+Also, :ref:`piodebug` checks this option when looking for debug environment.

 Multiple environments are allowed if they *are separated with ", " (comma+space)*.
 For example.